0xpranay/solidity-notes/General Notes.md

   Transactions without `msg.data` that send ether to a contract **fail and get rejected** if the contract does not have a `receive` and also does not have `fallback`.
 They also fail if the `msg.data` intends to call a function but it is not `payable`.

-	3. A special case, **due to design of EVM**, coinbase txns and self-destruct txns can 	forcibly send ether to a contract.
+	3. A special case, **due to design of EVM**, coinbase(miner reward) txns and self-destruct txns can forcibly send ether to a contract.
 It doesn't matter receive or payable exists or msg.data is empty or not. **The Ether is FORCED IN.**

 ### Sending Ether :